Dorothy Parker: Early life and education

-Also known as Dot or Dottie, Parker was born Dorothy Rothschild in 1893 to Jacob Henry Rothschild and his wife Eliza Annie (née Marston) (1851–1898) at 732 Ocean Avenue in Long Branch, New Jersey.
-Parker wrote in her essay "My Home Town" that her parents returned from their summer beach cottage there to their Manhattan apartment shortly after Labor Day (September 4) so that she could be called a true New Yorker.

-Parker's mother was of Scottish descent.
+Dorothy Parker, also known as 'Dot' or 'Dottie', was born Dorothy Rothschild in 1893, the youngest of four children of Jacob Henry Rothschild and his wife Elizabeth Annie (née Marston) (1851–1898), at 732 Ocean Avenue in Long Branch, New Jersey.
+Her mother was of Scottish descent.
 Her father was the son of Sampson Jacob Rothschild (1818–1899) and Mary Greissman (b.
 1824), both Prussian-born Jews.
 Sampson Jacob Rothschild was a merchant who immigrated to the United States around 1846, settling in Monroe County, Alabama.
 Dorothy's father was one of five known siblings: Simon (1854–1908); Samuel (b.
 1857); Hannah (1860–1911), later Mrs. William Henry Theobald; and Martin, born in Manhattan on December 12, 1865, who perished in the sinking of the Titanic in 1912.

 Her mother died in Manhattan in July 1898, a month before Parker's fifth birthday.
-Her father remarried in 1900 to Eleanor Frances Lewis (1851–1903), a Protestant.

-Author Dorothy Herrmann claimed that Parker hated her father, who allegedly physically abused her, and her stepmother, whom she refused to call "mother", "stepmother", or "Eleanor", instead referring to her as "the housekeeper".
+In 1900, her father married Eleanor Frances Lewis (1851–1903), a Protestant.
+Author Dorothy Herrmann claimed that Parker hated both her father, who allegedly physically abused her, and her stepmother, whom she refused to call "mother", "stepmother", or "Eleanor", instead referring to her as "the housekeeper".
 However, her biographer Marion Meade refers to this account as "largely false", stating that the atmosphere in which Parker grew up was indulgent, affectionate, supportive and generous.
+Eleanor died in 1903, when Parker was nine.

-Parker was raised on the Upper West Side and attended a Roman Catholic elementary school at the Convent of the Blessed Sacrament on West 79th Street with her sister, Helen, and classmate Mercedes de Acosta.
-Parker once joked that she was asked to leave following her characterization of the Immaculate Conception as "spontaneous combustion".
+Parker was raised on the Upper West Side and attended a Roman Catholic elementary school at the Convent of the Blessed Sacrament on West 79th Street; Parker joked that she was asked to leave following her characterization of the Immaculate Conception as "spontaneous combustion".

-Her stepmother died in 1903, when Parker was nine.
-Parker later attended Miss Dana's School, a finishing school in Morristown, New Jersey.
-She graduated in 1911, at the age of 18, according to Arthur F. Kinney, just before the school closed, although Rhonda Pettit and Marion Meade state she never graduated from high school.
+She later attended Miss Dana's School, a finishing school in Morristown, New Jersey, graduating in 1911, at the age of 18, according to Arthur F. Kinney, although Rhonda Pettit and Marion Meade state she never graduated from high school.
 Following her father's death in 1913, she played piano at a dancing school to earn a living while she worked on her poetry.

-She sold her first poem to Vanity Fair magazine in 1914 and some months later was hired as an editorial assistant for Vogue, another Condé Nast magazine.
+She sold her first poem to Vanity Fair magazine in 1914 and some months later was hired as an editorial assistant for Vogue.
 She moved to Vanity Fair as a staff writer after two years at Vogue.